Logistic Regression in Machine Learning: Python Example

 • The logistic regression model’s decision boundary is critical – it’s the threshold used to determine the class label.
 This decision boundary can be set to values other than 0.5, depending on the specific problem.

 The output of the logistic regression model (sigmoid function output) is always between 0 and 1.
-If the output is close to 0, it means that the event is less likely to occur.
+For a binary classification model, if the output is close to 0, it means that the event is less likely to occur.
 If the output is close to 1, it means that the event is more likely to happen.
 For example, if the value of logistic regression model (represented using sigmoid function) is 0.8, it represents that the probability that the event will occur is 0.8 given a particular set of parameters learned using cost function optimization.
 Based on the threshold function, the class label can said to be 1.
 For any new value X, the output of the above function will be used for making the prediction.

 Logistic Regression Model Parameters – How to Estimate?